 Because the relationship lasts, the impact lasts, moving young people from uncertainty to opportunity, and on to prosperity.

-Craig Peña, MSSW, is a Denver native who has spent over four decades clearing pathways for young people and marginalized communities.
-His north‑star belief, that every student holds inherent beauty, capacity, and individuality, guides One Dream’s justice‑centered work today.
+Craig Peña, MSSW, is a Denver native who has spent more than three decades clearing pathways for young people and systemically marginalized communities.
+His north-star belief—that every student holds inherent beauty, capacity, and individuality—guides One Dream’s justice-centered work today.
+He is the Founder and Executive Director of One

-After earning a B.S.S.W. from Colorado State University and an M.S.S.W. from Columbia University, Craig served the nation’s most underserved populations: supporting New Yorkers living with HIV/AIDS during the height of the epidemic, then overseeing mental health services for homeless and formerly homeless individuals across NYC as Deputy Director for the NYC Department of Mental Health.
+A proud graduate of Denver Public Schools, Craig earned a B.S.S.W. from Colorado State University and an M.S.S.W. from Columbia University.
+He began his career in New York City, supporting individuals and families living with HIV/AIDS during the height of the epidemic and later overseeing mental health services for homeless and formerly homeless New Yorkers as Deputy Director of the Residential Development Unit for the NYC Department of Mental Health.

-Returning home, he directed Denver’s first School‑to‑Work program (a forerunner of modern CTE), served as Vice President of Social Services at Servicios de La Raza, a nonprofit dedicated to supporting Colorado’s Latino community, and later founded several successful Latino‑centric apparel companies.
-Craig re‑entered public service with Colorado GEAR UP, where he helped more than 1,500 low‑income, first‑generation students pursue post‑secondary degrees or apprenticeships.
-At Denver Public Schools, he negotiated groundbreaking agreements with two‑ and four‑year colleges and spearheaded an initiative that increased low‑income student college commitments by 117 % at a leading Colorado university.
-He also pioneered a first‑of‑its‑kind partnership with the City of Denver, securing more than $500 000 to support low‑income DPS students in thriving career tracks; established skilled‑trade partnerships with 14 union apprenticeship programs to guarantee fully benefited, thriving livable‑wage careers; and organized skilled trades conferences across multiple high schools, introducing students and staff to careers in the trades and public safety.
+Back in Denver, he directed the city’s first School-to-Work program, served as Vice President of Social Services at Servicios de La Raza, and founded several successful Latino-centric apparel companies.
+He then re-entered public service with Colorado GEAR UP, helping more than 2,500 low-income, first-generation students pursue postsecondary degrees or apprenticeships.
+At Denver Public Schools, he forged landmark agreements with colleges, secured over $500,000 with the City and County of Denver to place students in high-demand career tracks, built partnerships with 14 union apprenticeship programs, and organized skilled-trades conferences across multiple high schools.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.